Kerry Cockroft Bsc (Hons) Psychology, Counselling Diploma, MBACP

 My experience includes working two years in a volunteer setting with clients who have suffered a bereavement.
 I also worked as a volunteer in a setting that works with primarily women who have been in an abusive relationship, I was also a home start volunteer for two years; this all took place while I was training to be a counsellor.

 Alongside my private practice I currently work for a counselling service in the Walsall area.
-I mainly work with young people in different settings but also work with adults covering a range of issues.I have been employed there for over eighteen months.
+I mainly work with young people in different settings but also work with adults covering a range of issues.I have been employed there for over two years.

 As part of my development as a counsellor I attend various CPD courses and workshops to allow me to progress and improve my skills.
 If required I happy to share with you what I have attended.